Lil Nas X Fires Back After Being Criticized for Kissing Male Dancer at BET Awards - E! Online

 The kiss drew audible cheers and a massive amount of applause from the audience and even earned the rapper a standing ovation—but, when one social media user criticized the "Old Town Road" musician for his production, Lil Nas X immediately fired back.

-In response to a critic who tweeted, "DON'T USE AFRICAN CULTURE FOR S--TS LIKE THIS!!!!
-RESPECT OUR ANCESTORS," the rapper responded, "Y'all really like to pretend homosexuality didn't exist in African culture."
+In response to a critic who tweeted at him, "DON'T USE AFRICAN CULTURE FOR S--TS LIKE THIS!!!!
+RESPECT OUR ANCESTORS," the rapper wrote, "Y'all really like to pretend homosexuality didn't exist in African culture."

 For his on-stage attire, the rapper dressed up as a pharaoh and donned gold matching knee-high boots.